mattburnett-repo/mattburnett-repo/README.md

 Since then I have followed interests that pursue the idea of capturing, processing and presenting information.
 For 15 years I worked as a developer during the Web 1.0 era, in the US government space.
 I ended up taking a break from that to pursue other interests, and after a relocation to Berlin I upskilled a few years ago to the current web development technologies.

-My main interest is in making things that are useful, and making better things that already exist.
+My main interest is in making things that are useful, and making things that already exist better.

+Personal / portfolio website is [here](https://mattburnett-repo.github.io/portfolio-website/).